 I never did get the adrenaline rush that I heard so much about, which left me with a slight sense of disappointment.
 Enough that I considered a second jump, but ultimately decided to keep my feet on the ground at least for the rest of today.

 As a little background, Tyler jumped from a different location than Tim and I, at the Ledge Bungy overlooking Queenstown.
-Tyler was almost 2 kg under the minimum weight for a bungy jump, so for the 24 hours before his jump he was eating like crazy.
+Tyler was 12 years old and almost 2 kg under the minimum weight for a bungy jump, so for the 24 hours before his jump he was eating like crazy.
 When we arrived at the Ledge Bungy, we still didn’t know for sure if Tyler would be allowed to jump.
 And here is his story from his perspective.

 On the cable car up the mountain I was really nervous, excited, and just could not get the jump off of my mind!
 For the whole day so far I have been really shaky because of the upcoming jump.
 Trust me, you see what Mom and Dad did and you’d be really nervous too!
 A couple of bathroom breaks later, we were being weighed in [Tyler made weight with lots of food, Powerade, and my sweatshirt] and ready to bungy!
 Two people later, I was on the edge and smiling at the cameras!